 - Take advantage of any situation where you can safely wash your pump parts.
 If you do not have safe, clean water, consider hand expression instead.

-Feeding Expressed Milk During A Hurricane
+Feeding Expressed Milk During An Emergency

 - It can be difficult to sanitize bottles and bottle teats in an emergency.
 Cups, including disposable cups, can be used instead, even for newborns.
 Find more about cup feeding here: Cup Feeding- Global Health Media